pattern

 [nom]

-the harmful or wrong use of something
+improper, harmful, or excessive use of something

 mauvais usage, mauvais emploi